Regioselectivity

-In chemistry, regioselectivity is the preference of chemical bonding or breaking in one direction over all other possible directions.
+In organic chemistry, regioselectivity is the preference of chemical bonding or breaking in one direction over all other possible directions.
 It can often apply to which of many possible positions a reagent will affect, such as which proton a strong base will abstract from an organic molecule, or where on a substituted benzene ring a further substituent will be added.

 A specific example is a halohydrin formation reaction with 2-propenylbenzene:

 Because of the preference for the formation of one product over another, the reaction is selective.
 This reaction is regioselective because it selectively generates one constitutional isomer rather than the other.

 Various examples of regioselectivity have been formulated as rules for certain classes of compounds under certain conditions, many of which are named.
 Among the first introduced to chemistry students are Markovnikov's rule for the addition of protic acids to alkenes, and the Fürst-Plattner rule for the addition of nucleophiles to derivatives of cyclohexene, especially epoxide derivatives.